arph226/BAE305-SP25-Lab4/README.md

 ![image](https://github.com/user-attachments/assets/05b03a64-81e7-4f68-b8f2-3b5e9b0a5053)

 After verifying the resistor values, we proceeded to construct the unity gain inverting op amp circuit illustrated in Figure 1.1 and 1.2.
 All circuits, including this one, were constructed on a standard prototyping breadboard.
+Note the 10 kOhm resistor in the schematic is referring to the potentiometer.

 ![image](https://github.com/user-attachments/assets/6185be82-3aab-4372-a025-f6e5277a7627)